Best GoDaddy alternatives: more for less

 Lastly, Bluehost hosts all its users’ websites in the US alone.
 Keep this in mind if your audience resides somewhere else in the world.

-Overall, Bluehost is an all-in-one hosting service that offers an unparalleled user experience.
+Overall, Bluehost is an all-in-one hosting service that offers an unparalleled user experience – it’s much more intuitive and functional than GoDaddy.
 With justified prices and functional plans, it is a solid choice for beginners and small businesses alike.

 - Google Ads and Google My Business integration in the dashboard